LakshayBabbar/Blog-App/README.md

-# Blog-Tech
+# Legit-Blogs

-Welcome to Blog-Tech!
+Welcome to Legit-Blogs!
 This project is a full-stack web application built using the MERN stack – MongoDB, Express.js, React.js, and Node.js.
 It provides a platform for users to create, read, update, and delete blog posts.

 ## Features